-A story is told of when the Chofetz Chaim hired a wagon.
+A story is told of the Chofetz Chaim hiring a wagon.
 The wagon driver set off through the countryside.
-At one point the wagon driver pulled over and asked his passenger to please wait for a moment.
-He had noticed a wheat field with an abundance of wheat.
-"I'm sure the owner won't mind if I
+At one point, the wagon driver pulled over and asked his passenger to please wait for a moment.
+He

 In the beginning of Chapter 11.